How To Find The Surface Area Of A Right Prism

 A right prism is a three-dimensional shape with two parallel congruent polygonal bases and rectangular lateral faces connecting the bases.
 Imagine stacking identical polygons on top of each other – that's essentially a right prism.
 The key is that the lateral faces are perpendicular to the bases; if they're slanted, it's not a right prism.

 The surface area of any three-dimensional shape represents the total area of all its surfaces.
-For a right prism, this includes the area of its two bases and the area of all its rectangular lateral faces.
+In practice, for a right prism, this includes the area of its two bases and the area of all its rectangular lateral faces.
 Calculating this total area is crucial in various applications, from engineering and architecture to packaging and design.

 Steps to Calculate the Surface Area of a Right Prism